briankellyco/restapi-java/README.md

 And:

 * A set of best practice design decisions applied throughout the codebase.
-* I have not detailed the design decisions.
-I am however always pleased to discuss in person.
+* I am always pleased to discuss these in person.

 ## Run the application
 1. Checkout the github repo, import into your IDE and run using Java 17.
 Instructions for Intellij are below.